Our Team

 Colleen is a sustainable-minded farmer who gets excited about taking care of and coexisting with the basic ingredients that our community needs to survive: plants, soil, water and insects.
 She finds solace in growing food using regenerative practices that are good for the earth and for her people.
 As a mother, wife, and daughter, she is a tireless advocate for working together to restore nature’s balance.

-Anton Fatula, Program Coordinator
+Anton Fatula, Program & Education Coordinator

 Anton discovered a love of food and farming while studying environmental science at Penn State University.
 Since graduating Anton has worked at regenerative farms, gardens, kitchens and as a food systems organizer/educator in their home state of Pennsylvania and across Europe.
-Joining the team in Spring 2025, they are excited to dig in with the Raleigh community and join RCF as a program coordinator.
+Joining the team in Spring 2025, they are excited to dig in with the Raleigh community and join RCF as the program coordinator.

 Establishing a community that includes the natural world teaches us, among many wonderful things, how to trust and communicate with one another.
 Anton has seen in their own life how food and farms can ignite these relationships and they are motivated to make these spaces as accessible and inviting as possible.